Jessica opened her mouth wide and howled.

 ABCD (Access to Baby and Child Dentistry) – Preventive and restorative dental care for Medicaid-eligible children from birth to age 6.
 Call for eligibility: 800-756-5437, King County; 253-798-4720, Pierce County; 425-339-5219, Snohomish County; www.abcd-dental.org.

-American Academy of Pediatric Dentistry – Finding a “dental home” by the child’s first birthday, FAQs on “Dental Care for Your Baby,” guidelines on preventing cavities, dietary recommendations and fluoride.
-312-337-2169; www.aapd.org/dentalhome.
+American Academy of Pediatric Dentistry – Site offers information on finding a “dental home” by the child’s first birthday, FAQs on baby and child dental care, guidelines on preventing cavities, and information about dietary recommendations and fluoride.
+Got to aapd.org/dentalhome.